MicroStation: History

 The last multi-platform release, MicroStation SE (SE standing for special edition, but it was actually MicroStation 5.7) was released late in 1997, and was the first MicroStation release to include color button icons.
 These icons could also be made borderless, just like in Office 97.
 This version of MicroStation also included several features to enable more work over the internet.
 This version also introduced enhanced precision and a very commonly used tool in MicroStation - PowerSelector.

 MicroStation/J (a.k.a.
 MicroStation 7.0, a.k.a.
 MicroStation V7) was released almost a year after SE.
 The J in the software title stood for Java, as this version introduced a Java-enhanced version of MDL, called JMDL.
 Other features included QuickvisionGL and a revised help system.
 MicroStation/J was the last version to be based upon the IGDS file format; since MicroStation/J was actually Version 7, the file format became known as "V7 DGN".
 That file format had been used for about 20 years.

 However, with the advent of MicroStation V8 in 2001 came a new IEEE-754 based 64-bit file format, referred to as V8 DGN.
 Along with the new file format came many new enhancements, including unlimited levels, a nearly limitless design plane and no limits on file size.
 Other features that were added were: Accusnap, Design History, models, unlimited undo, VBA programming, .Net interoperability, True Scale, and standard definitions for working units (as the new file format stored everything internally in meters, but can recognize rational unit conversions so that it can know the size of geometry)(some of these features were also available in MicroStation 95 to MicroStation/J).
 It also included the ability to work natively with DWG files.

 MicroStation V8 2004 Edition (V8.5) followed nearly three years later with support for newer DWG releases, Multi-snaps, PDF creation, the Standards Checker and Feature modeling.

 MicroStation V8 XM Edition (V8.9) was released in May 2006.
 It builds upon the changes made by V8.
 The XM edition includes a completely revised Direct3d-based graphics subsystem, PDF References, task navigation, element templates, color books, support for PANTONE and RAL color systems and keyboard mapping.

-In MicroStation V8i (V8.11) the task navigation was overhauled and the then newest DWG format was supported.
+In MicroStation V8i (V8.11) (November 2008) the task navigation was overhauled and the then newest DWG format was supported.
 MicroStation now contains a module for GPS data.

-The current version is MicroStation CONNECT Edition (V10).
+MicroStation CONNECT Edition (V10.XX) first release in September 2015.
 This version updated the application architecture to 64-bit and changed to a Ribbon Interface.
 Future versions are being delivered as (roughly) quarterly updates.

+MicroStation 2023 (23.00.00.108) was released on June 28th, 2023.
+This is the first major release adopting the new naming convention.
+New features include improved workflows, and several user experience enhancements, with focuses on a new access to geospatial features and maps, issue resolution improvements, increased data reporting.